vectordotdev/vector/docs/specs/component.md

     properties, except `message` as metric tags.
   * MUST increment the `component_discarded_events_total` counter by the number of Vector events discarded if the error resulted in discarding (dropping) acknowledged events.
-For sources, only increment this metric if incoming events were consumed (and acknowledged if applicable) and discarded.
+    * For sources, only increment this metric if incoming events were consumed (and acknowledged if applicable) and discarded.
 The metric MUST not include events that will be re-ingested.
-For sinks, this means only incrementing this metric if the error resulted in the sink dropping the events, and thus acknowledging them.
+    * For sinks, this means only incrementing this metric if the error resulted in the sink dropping the events, and thus acknowledging them.
 Retried events MUST not be included in the metric.
 * Logs
   * MUST log a message at the `error` level with the defined properties as key-value pairs.
 It SHOULD be rate limited to 10 seconds.

+#### ComponentEventsDropped

+*All components* that can drop events, **unrelated to an error**, MUST emit a `ComponentEventsDropped` event.
+Otherwise, if an event is dropped due to an error, then the error event itself MUST emit the appropriate logs and metrics as described in the [ComponentError](#ComponentError) section.

+* Metrics
+  * MUST increment the `component_discarded_events_total` counter by the number of Vector events discarded.
+* Logs
+  * MUST log a `Bytes sent.` message at the `trace` level with the defined properties as key-value pairs.
+It MUST NOT be rate limited.

 ## Health checks